 As TOPBOTS’ editor-in-chief, Mariya Yao has her finger on the pulse of the latest applied AI and machine learning content.
 You can expect the same with her Twitter timeline, which is chock full of news articles, helpful resources, and other commentary related to AI and tech.
 In addition to her position at TOPBOTS, Yao is also the chief technology and product officer at Metamaven and co-author of the book “Applied Artificial Intelligence: A Handbook For Business Leaders.”

 Rachel Thomas is a co-founder of fast.ai, an online community platform that offers free courses for coders, a software library, and a forum where AI enthusiasts can collaborate.
 In sum, fast.ai aims to get more people to understand and become involved in deep learning.
 And, in many ways, Thomas’ Twitter is an extension of that brand.
-Follow her on Twitter and you’ll find links to helpful AI educational resources, fast.ai updates, news articles, along with other smart analysis related to AI.
+Follow her on Twitter and you’ll find links to helpful AI educational resources, fast.ai updates, news articles, along with other smart analyses related to AI.
 Thomas is also currently a professor at the University of San Francisco.

 As policy director at the nonprofit AI research institute Open AI, Jack Clark uses his Twitter to share the latest research and developments in AI, as well as thought-provoking analysis on the technology’s societal, policy, and geopolitical implications.
 If you follow him, you can expect shrewd and succinct takes on why certain AI news matters.
 Prior to Open AI, Clark was a reporter at Bloomberg, where he covered AI; he is also the curator behind the meaty newsletter Import AI.